Swright88/extending-testing/README.md

 Work through each of these phases in sequence.

 This module is designed to be worked on during two weeks.
-Here's a suggested pace:
+Here's a recommended
+pace:

 * Week 1: Phases 1-4, covering the first four learning objectives
 * Week 2: Phases 5-8, covering the last four learning objectives

 There are sections labeled as "extensions" at the end of some phases which you should work on if you have time, want to push yourself and learn even more, but these extensions are not essential to the learning objectives above.

 Some of these challenges include Process Feedback Challenges, in which you share resources like recordings or files with your coach(es) for feedback.
 These are tagged with a :satellite:.

+### Week 1

+We recommend working through these four phases during the first week of this two-week module.

-### Phase One: Test Techniques
+#### Phase One: Test Techniques

 1. [Selecting Test Cases](./phase1/01_selecting_tests.md)
 2. [Equivalence Partitioning](./phase1/02_equivalence_partitioning.md)